automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Prenoceratops.md

 # Prenoceratops
-## Description: A close relative of Leptoceratops.
+## A close relative of Leptoceratops.